 This is the code we call "the limp mode code".
 This is the code that indicates your VSC, TRAC and other safety systems have been turned off and you are in limp home mode.
 Not all scanners can read the C codes but if you are in limp mode it is probably there.
 Don't worry about this one when you take care of the other trouble codes with a bypass kit this one will clear also.

 P2445 - Pump Stuck OFF Bank 1 This code is normally caused by the secondary air injection pump not being able to create proper air pressure because the pump impeller is damaged, the air pump motor has been damaged and or has blown the air pump fuse.
 If the air pump motor has been damaged it is very common to see a P0418 code also which indicates the pump motor has been damaged.
 If the air pump fuse has been blown this code will come on but you may not see a P0418 code until the fuse is replaced.
 If P2445 code only comes on during your cold starts the bypass kit by itself will be able to take care of it.

 P011B - Temperature Correlation Error This code is caused when the air intake temp and engine coolant temps are not within a certain range of each during the correlation test on a cold start.
-This code could be caused by having a damaged pressure sensor that is reading outside the normal range .
-Or, it could also be from installing one of our V3 or older units on a 2008 or newer vehicle.
+It can also be the result of installing one of our 05'-07' bypass units on an 08' or newer vehicle.
 The V5 and newer units are specifically designed to avoid this problem on the 08' and newer vehicles.

 If you have any questions about your trouble codes please use the Contact Us form and include your vehicle information and trouble codes.
 We would be glad to tell you what the bypass kit should be able to do for your situation.